lanl/spiner/README.md

 You can build `spiner` in-line with your project, or pre-install it.
 It's header-only and the include directories should have the expected structure.
-If you build inline, add the following targers to your `cmake`:
+If you build inline, add the following targets to your `cmake`:
 ```bash
 target_link_libraries(my_project PRIVATE spiner::flags spiner::libs)
 ```